Wire Rope Versus Roller Chain | We Compare the Two Lifting Mechanisms

 According to Wikipedia, there are two types of links alternating in the roller chain — inner links and outer links.

-The Inner links have two inner plates held together by two sleeves or bushings upon which rotate two rollers.
-The second type, the outer links, consist of two outer plates held together by pins passing through the bushings of the inner link.
+The Inner links have two inner plates held together by two sleeves or bushings, upon which rotate two rollers.
+The outer links consist of two outer plates held together by pins passing through the bushings of the inner links.